hartmutdavid/FMX3DViewer/README.md

 - Better Performance
 - CTM-Loader incl. quadric Mesh Simplification
 - Fast OBJ-Loader
-- View Switch between normal Mesh and Wireframe Mesh
+- Change of view between normal mesh and wireframe mesh
 - Optional use of the LUXOPHIA TriFlip-Model

 Tested with Delphi 10.x